Rshep3087/lunchtui/README.md

 - 💰 **Account Balances** - View all your account balances at a glance
 - 🔄 **Recurring Expenses** - Monitor your subscription and recurring payments
 - 📊 **Transaction Management** - Browse and search through your transactions
+- 📈 **Budget Tracking** - Monitor your spending against budgets with real-time progress
 - 🏷️ **Smart Categorization** - Easily categorize transactions with intuitive interface
 - ✅ **Transaction Status** - Mark transactions as cleared or uncleared
 - 🎨 **Beautiful UI** - Enjoy a clean, modern terminal interface built with Bubble Tea